peter-gy/ecommerce-cloud-architecture/report/index.md

 - The system should have extremely low latency to ensure a good user experience and the maximization of conversions
 - The system should be scalable to handle a large number of concurrent users
 - The system should tolerate spikes in traffic (e.g. before Holidays, Black Friday, etc.)
-- The system should be secure and protect customer and vendor data
+- The system should be secure and protect customer and vendor data, compliant with local and international laws
 - Data-loss should be prevented to maximize the satisfaction of customers and vendors

 <div class="pagebreak"></div>